Simple map (many places online) of first migrations of Homo sapiens on the main landmasses of the Old World.

 [Footnote: Huxley, T. H.: Evolution and Ethics, the Romanes Lecture, 1893, and Prolegomena, 1894, reprinted in Huxley, T. H. and J.: Evolution and Ethics, 1893-1943 (London, 1947, Pilot Press), pp. 78, 81, 51, 52, 81-82, 59, 82, 83, 83, 60.]

 Surely, aside from the now-obvious evils of Social Darwinism, this is the right idea to have of civilisation.
 We know most of the physical universe is a howling emptiness and a tedious place to be.
 We know part of it is red in tooth and claw.
 We’re doing our own thing.
+I suppose this is an Epicurean and Existentialist, rather than a Stoic, position.

 A Study of History, Vol IX, OUP, 1954